-- Our systems which support safeguarding, including reading and understanding their professional responsibilities as outlined in Guidance for Safer Working Practice (2019/2020), understanding the role of the designated safeguarding lead (DSL), reading and understanding the behaviour policy, and their safeguarding responses to children who go missing from education during the school day or otherwise. - The early help process and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment. - That children's behaviours can be indicative of their emotional wellbeing and can be linked to mental health.
+- Our systems which support safeguarding, including reading and understanding their professional responsibilities as outlined in Guidance for Safer Working Practice (2022) understanding the role of the designated safeguarding lead (DSL/DDSL), reading and understanding the school behaviour policy and their safeguarding responses to children who go missing from education during the school day or otherwise and reading and understanding the school's online safety policy. - The early help process and their role in it, including being alert to emerging problems that may warrant Early Help intervention, particularly those identified in Part 1 of KCSiE.
+All staff should be reporting emerging problems that may warrant early help intervention to Julia Dickson or Carly Milner - That children's behaviours can be indicative of their emotional wellbeing and can be linked to mental health.
 They should be aware of behaviours that may communicate that poor wellbeing can be an indicator of factors such as abuse, neglect or exploitation.
-Staff should understand the children's experiences such of abuse, neglect and adverse childhood experiences can impact on children's mental health, behaviour & education. - The process for making referrals to local authority children's social work service (CSWS) and for statutory assessments that may follow a referral, including the role they might be expected to play.
-Fig 1: Summary of in-school procedures to follow where there are concerns about a child (Page 13) illustrates the procedure to follow if you have concerns about a child's welfare.
-Wherever possible, speak to the DSL, deputy DSL or head teacher (in the absence of a DSL) first to agree a course of action.
-In the absence of a DSL or head teacher being available, staff must not delay in directly contacting children's social work duty and advice team or the police if they believe a child is at immediate risk of significant harm.

-- Our work in partnership with other agencies in the best interests of the children.
-Requests for service to CSWS will (wherever possible) be made by the Safeguarding Designated Staff, to the CSWS advice and duty team (0113 3760336).
-Where a child already has a child protection social worker, the school will immediately contact the social worker involved or in their absence, the team manager of the child protection social worker. - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as Female Genital Mutilation (FGM), and how to maintain an appropriate level of confidentiality while liaising with relevant professionals. - In school procedures for recording any cause for concerns and passing information on to DSLs in accordance with school's recording systems. - The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child sexual exploitation (CSE), child criminal exploitation (CCE) FGM, radicalisation and serious and violent crime.
-All staff to be aware safeguarding incidents/ behaviours can occur outside school or be associated with outside factors CSE and CCE are forms of abuse and both occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into sexual or criminal activity. - Children missing education/absconding during the school day can also be a sign of CCE, including involvement in County Lines.
+Staff should understand the children's experiences such of abuse, neglect, trauma and adverse childhood experiences can impact on children's mental health, behaviour & education. - The process for making referrals to local authority children's social work service (CSWS) and for statutory assessments that may follow a referral, including the role they might be expected to play.
+Fig 1: Summary of in-school procedures to follow where there are concerns about a child (Page 14) illustrates the procedure to follow if you have concerns about a child's welfare.
+Wherever possible, speak to the DSL, DDSL or head teacher (in the absence of a DSL) first to agree a course of action.
+In the absence of a DSL or head teacher being available, staff must not delay in directly contacting children's social work Duty and Advice team or the police if they believe a child is at immediate risk of significant harm. - Our work in partnership with other agencies in the best interests of the children.
+Requests for service to CSWS will (wherever possible) be made by the Safeguarding Designated Staff, to the CSWS Duty and Advice team (0113 3760336).
+Where a child already has a child protection social worker, the school will immediately contact the social worker involved or in their absence, the team manager of the child protection social worker. - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as Female Genital Mutilation (FGM), and how to maintain an appropriate level of confidentiality while liaising with relevant professionals. - In school procedures for recording any cause for concerns and passing information on to DSLs in accordance with school's recording systems. - The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child sexual exploitation (CSE), child criminal exploitation (CCE) FGM, radicalisation, child-on-child sexual abuse and serious and violent crime.
+All staff to be aware safeguarding incidents/ behaviours can occur outside school or college or be associated with outside factors CSE and CCE are forms of abuse and both occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into sexual or criminal activity. - Children missing education/absconding during the school day can also be a sign of CCE, including involvement in County Lines.